ogatech4real/Material_Aware_Digital_Twin/README.md

+## Important Notice

+This repository accompanies an IEEE Access manuscript currently under peer review.
+It has been made publicly accessible **exclusively for reviewer and editorial evaluation**.
+No part of this work — including the code, data, figures, or manuscript text — may be copied, reused, or cited until the article has been formally accepted and published.

+For questions, collaboration requests, or clarification, please get in touch with the corresponding author directly at **hello@adewaleogabi.info, ogabi.adewale@gmail.com**.

+---

 # Materials-Aware Digital Twin for Solar–Battery Systems
 **A reproducible framework for lifecycle-aware optimisation of photovoltaic (PV) and battery energy storage systems**